 Our Constitution is the supreme law of the United States and defines the rules and separation of powers by which the three branches of federal government will operate.
 It is the charter that outlines how our government is to work.

 Within the Constitution is Article 5 which defines the Amendment Clause; the process by which the Constitution can be changed.
 The first 10 Amendments are known as the Bill of Rights, however, 17 more have been added since.
-This was created because the Framers, collectively visionary, knew that the world and their young country would change.
+Article 5 was created because the Framers, collectively visionary, knew that the world and their young country would change.

 Thomas Jefferson was even more bold and wrote that every generation of citizens should analyze the constitution of their government to determine whether it truly serves the public`s needs.
 And he used this image to clarify his assertion: “Because as we grow older, as a republic, you cannot expect a man to wear a boy’s jacket.”